tchitchek-lab/CytoCompare/README.md

 ## <a name="res_visualization"></a> 7.5.
 Visualization of single comparison results
 The `plot()` function can be used to plot the `RES` objects, via bar plots.
-In such representation each bar corresponds to a marker with a height proportional to the marker similarity measures, and where the bars are colored if they model a success in the Bernoulli experiment.
+In such representation each bar corresponds to a marker with a height proportional to the marker distance measures, and where the bars are colored if they model a success in the Bernoulli experiment.
 Representations are generated using the `ggplot2` library [10] and can be modified by users.

 Two `RES` objects, which contains one or several comparison results, can be plotted using the following commands: